Explain to me what Italian-American culture is. We’ve been here 100 years. Isn’t Italian-American culture American culture? -Al Pacino

 And it conjures up a certain mythology that is very much rooted in fact: Slowly simmered and slowly eaten.
 A meal that would last for a few hours and eaten with many courses.
 A Sunday ritual done around Grandma’s kitchen table.
 Abbondanza as tradition.

 Over time, the Italian immigrants became Italian-American.
-The various dialects spoken in the home merged among the children, and the language picked up American loan words and formed Itaglish.
+The various dialects spoken in the home merged together among the children and the language picked up American loan words and formed Itaglish.

-The children of immigrants may have been called Antonio, Giuseppe or Assunta at home, but went by Tony, Joey or Sue outside of the home.
+The children of immigrants make have been called Antonio, Giuseppe or Assunta at home, but went by Tony, Joey or Sue outside of the home.